 Who We Are, Where We Live is a free community writing program giving voice to people who live and work in the Buckeye/Shaker community.
 Participants have an opportunity to write their stories, learn about their neighborhood, and share with their neighbors.
 Selected writings were published in an online anthology and presented at a final reading and celebration.

 Sat.
 July 8th, 1-3 pm at Loganberry Books, 13015 Larchmere Blvd.
 Refreshments provided.

-Come and be part of the Buckeye-Shaker story.
-Presentation of online anthology for "Who We Are, Where We Live" project, including readings of original work by participants.
+Come and be part of the Buckeye-Shaker story!
+We'll be presenting an online anthology for "Who We Are, Where We Live" featuring over 20 original pieces by residents of Buckeye-Shaker about their most significant memories of the area and their dreams for its future.
+We'll also host readings of original work by program participants.

 Funding and Support

 This program is made possible, in part, by the Ohio Humanities, a state affiliate of the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.